Vyral/mark-adams/_posts/2020-03-19-our-current-market-is-now-a-good-time-to-buy-or-sell.md

 {% include youtube.html %}

 Hi there, Mark Adams here.
 I hope you and your family are staying well.
-I wanted to address the questions I’ve been getting lately regarding our current market
+I wanted to address the questions I’ve been getting lately regarding our current market.

 “Mark, what’s really going on in the marketplace right now?
 Is now a good time to sell my house, or should we wait?